 Another option is to transition your baby to drinking from a sippy cup.
 He may or may not already be drinking water from a sippy cup, but offering his milk in one could encourage him to drink more of it.

 Start with transition sippy cups to make the move from bottle to cup smoother, like this one:

 Ask your child’s pediatrician if your baby is able to sleep through the night without feeding.
 If so, consider weaning him from them.

-- Record when your baby typically wakes up for the night.
+- Record when he typically wakes up for the night.
 For instance, he might wake at 11pm and 3am.

 - Give extra milk the next day.
-Increase the amount of milk he gets by the same amount you had reduced.
+Increase the amount of milk he gets by the same amount you had reduced the night before.
 If he had two bottles reduced by half an ounce each, add half an ounce to two of his bottles the next day.